UAVmatrix/uavcast-pro-docs/docs/application-update.md

 ##Check For Updates
 Press this button to check if new version is available.
 If new version detected then press the "Update Now" button to start the installation.
-Application will as you to refresh the page when completed.Application will as you to refresh the page when completed.
+Application will as you to refresh the page when completed.